Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations

-The left panel of Figure \ref{fig:M_vs_age} shows the CL-AGN sample in the \mstar--$t_{\rm \ast, M}$ plane, compared with SDSS/DR7 SF galaxies.
+The left panel of Figure \ref{fig:M_vs_age} shows the CL-AGN sample in the \mstar--$t_{\rm \ast, M}$ plane, compared with SDSS DR7 SF galaxies.
 The mass-weighted stellar ages span 1.7--9.9\,Gyr, with a median of 6.9\,Gyr.
 Our CL-AGNs generally lie within the SF distribution, but preferentially sample its higher-mass and older-age end.
 The right panel of Figure \ref{fig:M_vs_age}, which compares the CL-AGNs with typical type 2 AGNs on the same plane, reveals that both samples occupy a similar range in both \mstar\ and $t_{\rm \ast, M}$.
 This behavior suggests that the trend seen in the left panel reflects the general tendency of AGNs in the local Universe to reside in galaxies with somewhat higher stellar masses and older stellar ages, rather than indicating that CL-AGNs are a distinct population (among AGNs) in this regard.
 This is further supported by KS tests comparing the CL-AGN and type 2 AGN samples, finding no statistically significant difference in either \mstar\ or $t_{\rm \ast, M}$ ($p_{\rm KS}=0.75$ and 0.21, respectively).

 Figure \ref{fig:SFR_vs_M} shows our CL-AGN sample in the SFR--\mstar\ plane.
-For our sample. the SFRs range from 0.04 to $7\,M_\odot\,\rm{yr}^{-1}$ with a median value of $1\,M_\odot\,\rm{yr}^{-1}$.
+For our sample, the SFRs range from 0.04 to $7\,M_\odot\,\rm{yr}^{-1}$ with a median value of $1\,M_\odot\,\rm{yr}^{-1}$.
 For context, we indicate the moving median of the SF galaxy population based on our adopted SFR \oii\ prescription, as well as a line offset by $-1\,$ dex, below which systems are roughly considered quiescent \cite[e.g.,][]{Donnari19,Morselli19}.